preilly16/cybersecurity-bootcamp-repository/VMContingencyPlan/Vagrant-Machine-Setup.md

 Open **Powershell** (Windows)

-Run: `.\VMContingencyPlan\VagrantSetup\vagrant-windows.sh --create`
+Run: `.\VMContingencyPlan\VagrantSetup\vagrant-windows.ps1 --create`

 Open **Terminal** (Mac).

-Run: `bash ~/VMContingencyPlan/VagrantSetup/vagrant-linux.sh --create`
+Run: `bash ./VMContingencyPlan/VagrantSetup/vagrant-linux.sh --create`

 This will download and start the VM we will be using henceforth.
 It will automatically appear in a GUI after it is downloaded and started.Jf you have trouble running the script, notify your instructor or a TA for help